A matching decoder for bivariate bicycle codes: Decoder

 In this section, we lay out our decoding scheme.
 In \cref{SubSec:SyMatchGraph}, we start with a review of the matching algorithm before describing how one can generate an input graph for matching from a code symmetry.
 After matching on a symmetry, a correction can be found from the results of matching using the `cylinder trick', which we propose in \cref{SubSec:Cylinder}.

-Basic matching on symmetries, hereon referred to as the \textit{symatch} decoder, forms a novel decoding algorithm that functions well for a subclass of BB codes.
-However, for arbitrary BB codes, the symatch decoder can fail for low-weight errors.
+Matching on symmetries has previously been demonstrated with topological codes~\cite{Dennis02, Sahay2022decoder, Benhemou2025minimising}, fracton codes~\cite{Brown2020parallelized, SchwartzmanNowik2025generalizing} and classical fractal codes~\cite{Nixon2021correcting}.
+Our strategy of matching on symmetries for BB codes, hereon referred to as the \textit{symatch} decoder, functions well for a subclass of BB codes.
+However, for certain BB codes, symatch can fail for low-weight errors.
 To address this, we introduce additional subroutines in \cref{SubSec:Simplex} and \cref{SubSec:CorrSubSym} to improve its logical error rate.
 These respectively involve using consistency conditions from matching results on an overcomplete set of code symmetries, and the use of subsymmetries to identify and correct $L$- or $R$-only error configurations with fast classical decoders.